iamshour/campaign-management-system/README.md

 Client-side application for campaign management system, developed by Ali Shour and Haifa Naim, two awesome Front-end devs!

+## About the Project

+This project helps businesses set up and launch promotional and marketing campaigns.
+Through CMS, businesses can save all customers' data and create SMS (local and international), Email, and WhatsApp campaigns, choosing from prebuilt campaign templates or creating campaigns from scratch.

 ## Getting Started

 Follow these instructions to set up and run the project on your local machine.